Prince Dimitri of Yugoslavia: Life and career

-Originally pursuing a career on Wall Street, he decided to move into the field of jewelry and was offered a position in Sotheby's jewelry department, eventually rising to senior vice president.
+Originally pursuing a career on Wall Street, he decided to move into the field of jewellery and was offered a position in Sotheby's jewellery department, eventually rising to senior vice president.
 During his sixteen years with Sotheby's, he also became an appraiser and studied gemology.
-Prince Dimitri began designing jewelry in 1999, with a collection of gemstone cufflinks that was sold at Bergdorf Goodman and Saks Fifth Avenue.
-He also designed a line of women's jewelry for Barneys New York and Neiman Marcus.
-In 2002, he moved to the Phillips de Pury & Luxembourg auction house to head their jewelry department.
+Prince Dimitri began designing jewellery in 1999, with a collection of gemstone cufflinks that was sold at Bergdorf Goodman and Saks Fifth Avenue.
+He also designed a line of women's jewellery for Barneys New York and Neiman Marcus.
+In 2002, he moved to the Phillips de Pury & Luxembourg auction house to head their jewellery department.
 In 2007, he and business partner Todd Morley founded the Prince Dimitri Company, which opened a salon in Manhattan.
 His jewelry has also been sold at auction by Christie's.

 Family

 Prince Dimitri and Prince Michael of Yugoslavia are the first set of twins born to Prince Alexander of Yugoslavia and his first wife, Princess Maria Pia of Savoy, the eldest daughter of Umberto II of Italy in 1958.
 Maria Pia had a second set of twins, Prince Serge and Princess Helene of Yugoslavia in 1963.
 They have a younger half-brother, Prince Dushan of Yugoslavia, from their father's second marriage to Princess Barbara of Liechtenstein.

 Prince Dimitri belongs to the cadet branch of the Royal House of Yugoslavia, descending from Prince Regent Paul of Yugoslavia.
 He is a third cousin of Alexander, Crown Prince of Yugoslavia.